albertYAML/CKA-Kubernetes-Administrator-2024/storage/exercises.md

     The volume should be bound to blue-pv-cka .

   **Solution:**
-  First of all, we are gonna create the sc.yaml for the StorageClase Step 1:
+  First of all, we are gonna create the sc.yaml for the StorageClass Step 1:

   ```
   vim sc.yaml